 The Historic Fort Wayne Coalition is very proud of the relationship we've grown with the Boy Scouts.
 As a community, scouting is an integral and vital part of our team.
 Scouts have opportunites to help, learn, grow, visit and enjoy Historic Fort Wayne through this partnership.
+Our Scouting Schedule for this year is a follows:

 These opportunites come in many ways: